frickler.net - Die Community für Webmaster

 Screen Cap from Moulin Rouge

-- just not by its color, because red alone makes me look as if I have been dead several decades, I at first didn't want to make it for myself.
+– just not the color, because red makes me look as if I have been dead several decades, I at first didn’t want to make it for myself.

 That was until I found a nice looking acetate satin in slate blue with a black woven backside: